 The story behind Earl Lube Paste- the premier multi-media artist’s paste- traces back to Earl Lee, the mysteriously sexy daredevil character whose fictional tongue-in cheek, butterscotch-flavored personal “lube” drove a phenomenally popular street art campaign across Southern California.

 Though Earl’s handsome, all-American mug and magically stimulating lube are not real, the namesake artist paste that glued his myth onto the walls of Los Angeles is…

 After bombing Earl Lee’s iconic image and lube “cans” across the city for nearly a decade, Earl’s loyal following and swelling legend inspired the man that created him to craft the best artist paste possible.
 The goal: to make a product that would help his art ride the longest.

-At the time, the wheat pastes most artists had available to them or made themselves were neither good, nor really meant for outdoor use, and they would quickly disintegrate, ruining colors and imagery altogether.
+At the time, the wheat pastes most artists had available to them or made themselves were neither good, nor really meant for outdoor use, and they would make your art "crispy" and quickly disintegrate, ruining the colors and imagery altogether.
 Determined to make something better, the mastermind behind Earl Lee teamed up with a paste chemist to find solutions to these universal problems.
-Together, they researched compounds for their own recipe, eventually replacing 98% of the “secret ingredients” most artists used at the time with eleven of the finest ingredients from around the world.
+Together, they researched compounds for their own recipe, eventually replacing 98% of the “secret ingredients” most artists used at the time with eleven of the finest ingredients made by well know manufactures from around the world.
 In the end, they formulated an entirely unique product- a handmade, water-based, non-toxic, UV resistant artist paste that dries crystal clear to a water-fast, matte finish.
 A Street Paste... if you will.